shuchu11/Leo_Dailylog/2025-07-24/Readme.md

-This folder is for storing the information required by SuperMicro in order to understand the current status of our server.
+This folder is for storing the information required by SuperMicro in order to understand the current status of our server ( username: ubuntu , IP : 192.168.8.76 ).

 It includes the following information: